TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 Move this system.img and your vbmeta.img to your adb folder if necessary.

-Now reboot into Fastboot Mode (turn phone off, hold power and vol - ) or if you have usb debugging, use
+Now reboot into Fastbootd Mode (turn phone off, hold power and vol - ) and use
+     fastboot devices
+     fastboot reboot fastboot

+ or if you have usb debugging, use from within the ROM

      adb devices
      adb reboot fastboot

-We're in fastbootd mode.
+In fastbootd mode.
 Open terminal where you have system.img, vbmeta file, and use these commands:

      fastboot devices
      fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img